cindyorangis/so-rag/README.md

 - **Answers only come from the manuals.** If something isn't covered in the uploaded manuals, the tool will say so rather than guessing.
 - **It is not connected to the internet.** It will not reflect recent policy changes unless the manuals have been updated and re-ingested.
 - **Citations are shown below each answer.** Click **Open** to view the original page in the source PDF, including any screenshots.
+- **Your feedback helps improve the tool.** Thumbs down ratings are reviewed to identify and fix answers that need improvement.
 - **It is not an official ServiceOntario service.** Always confirm important information directly with ServiceOntario for anything official or time-sensitive.

 ---